wetube/wetube-web/README.md

 <li class="itemize_item"><a id='magicparlabel-98629' />
 Legal advisers.
 Their analysis are vital to avoid legal issues.</li>
 <li class="itemize_item"><a id='magicparlabel-98599' />
-Social thinkers, whose tasks is to think about the interface behavior and net-inter-relations between users and/or moderators.</li>
+Social thinkers, whose task is to think about the interface behavior and net-inter-relations between users and/or moderators.</li>
 <li class="itemize_item"><a id='magicparlabel-98814' />
 Programmer's coordinators.
 Very important to ensure communication and the application of ideas.</li>
 <li class="itemize_item"><a id='magicparlabel-99181' />